 Summer is almost here.
-Rather than stuff your family into a single hotel room for vacation, you may be tempted to rent an entire house instead.
+Rather than stuff your family into a single hotel room for vacation, you may be tempted to rent an entire house.

-Before you send off money, make sure you know how to protect your finances and family from shady rental operators.
+Before you put money down on a place, make sure you know how to protect your finances and family from shady rental operators.

 Either way, here are seven tips to help avoid vacation-time disappointment: